I first turned to yoga as a path to healing…

-I first turned to yoga in 2013, as a path to healing from physical injury while living in Vietnam.
-Like a seed taking root, my simple fifteen-minute home practice began to grow, and I ultimately found myself in India, where I graduated from my first teacher training in 2015.
-Since then, I have continued on this yogic path, both as a dedicated student and as a teacher.
-In 2017, I completed an additional 200-hr teaching certification in the biomechanics of anatomy and alignment, and in 2019 I completed a 300-hr teaching certification in yoga therapy.
+after an injury I sustained while living in Vietnam in 2013.
+Like a seed taking root, my simple fifteen-minute home practice began to grow - and ultimately led me to India, where I completed my first teacher training in 2015.
+Since then, I’ve continued on this yogic path, both as a dedicated student and as a teacher.
+In 2017, I completed an additional 200-hour certification focused on the biomechanics of anatomy and alignment, and in 2019, a 300-hour certification in yoga therapy.

 - Heather